jvit1985/readme-generator/README.md

   ## License
-  Here is the link for the license and copyright details https://choosealicense.com/licenses/mit/
+  Here is the link for the license and copyright details: https://choosealicense.com/licenses/mit/

   MIT License